Our Passion Drives

 Karen has served on various Boards over the years.
 She was a Director on the American Wind Energy Association (AWEA) Board of Directors and a member of their executive committee from May 2016 to April 2018.
 She has also served on the Board of the Orlando Science Center, Financial Executives International and Institute of Internal Auditors.

-Karen and her husband, Darrell, have been married for over 35 years and have resided in the Central Florida area for over 30 years.
-They have two adult married children with four grandchildren.
+Karen and Darrell have been married for over 35 years and have resided in the Central Florida area for over 30 years.
+They have two adult married children with five grandchildren.

 After a 40+ year career as an executive for Siemens Energy and now in the “rewirement” phase of his life, Greg strives to balance his time between serving on leadership teams for multiple US and international ministries, consulting and spending time with his family.
 On the ministries front, he is a board member for a girl’s home in Guatemala (Prince of Peace), his local church/pre-school, a ministry bringing water and food sustainability to farmers in Malawi (African Windmill Project) and now SAFE in Central Florida.
 He is also consulting for multiple global companies focused on the transformation of the electric sector from large central generation stations to renewable and distributed energy sources.
 Greg also enjoys speaking to both secular and ministry groups on the importance of balance in your life and “rewiring” instead of retiring.